 Computational fluid dynamics (CFD).
 We develop and apply codes based on first principles to simulate low- and high-velocity fluid flow.
 We analyze real-world, project-specific conditions to solve problems for a wide variety of client types.
 Our CFD experts can model explosive detonations in air and water, shock and wind loading on structure, vapor cloud explosions, and hemodynamics.

 Computational structural dynamics (CSD).
 Our experts use powerful software tools to analyze linear and elastic nonlinear structural responses to myriad dynamic, shock and impact loads to assess performance and safety and quantify damage potential.

 Media-structure interaction.
-We evaluate the dynamic interaction between solid structures and surrounding media of all types, such as air and other gasses, liquids (water, oil, blood) or soil.
+We evaluate the dynamic interaction between solid structures and surrounding media of all types, such as air and other gases, liquids (water, oil, blood) or soil.
 We combine our strengths in CFD and CSD with coupling methodologies to solve problems that involve complex time- and spatially varying loads.

 Our range of multiphysics applications can provide accurate information on an array of issues, for example: seismic soil-structure interaction; fluid sloshing; fluid flow (through pipes or cardiovascular systems) and extreme events, such as near-contact underwater explosions, near-contact airblast; cased-weapons detonation (including fragment and secondary debris impact); and buried detonations and target assessments.

 Building analytics/building physics.
 Our sustainability experts use advanced tools – many developed in-house to solve problems not adequately addressed by off-the-shelf software – to inform data-driven strategies that help you create high-performance buildings.
 Our analyses include: comfort studies, daylighting and glare, schematic and advanced energy, parametric, thermal and hygrothermal building science, renewable energy potential, life cycle, embodied carbon and water balancing.